Yellow-bellied marmot: Reproductive Behavior

+Social Behavior

+Like many marmot species, the yellow-bellied marmot is a highly social animal.
+Yellow-bellied marmots demonstrate social behaviors including the visiting of burrows, greeting of colony members, and play-fighting.
+Playing is most common between young, but also frequent between an adult and their young.
+Marmots communicate with each other through a high pitched whistle.
+Depending on how sharp the whistle, colony members respond by either observing their surroundings, or returning to their burrows.

+Daily activities of marmots consist of grooming, sunning, feeding, digging, and residing in their burrows.
+Marmots typically start their day by emerging from their burrows.
+They then groom each other and lay in the sun before feeding.

 Diet

 Yellow-bellied marmots are diurnal, and are less active during the night.
 They are omnivores, but generally eat a wide variety of plants, as they are generalist herbivores.
 They mostly feed on grass, grains, leaves, flowers, legumes, bird eggs, and insects.
 Occasionally, they are also known to eat fruits and bark of fruit trees.
 In food choice experiments, yellow-bellied marmots are known to reject plants containing defensive compounds.
-Due to this, they consume flowers of lupinus, larkspur, and columbine, but avoid their shoots containing toxic compounds.
+Due to this, they consume flowers of lupines, larkspur, and columbine, but avoid their shoots containing toxic compounds.
 Their food choice depends upon the fatty acid and protein concentrations, which are well present in cinquefoil, cow-parsnip, and leaves of dandelion, which are also present in their diet.
 In late summer, however, grasses, forbs, and seeds make up most of their diet.
 They also like to feed on alfalfa and clover.
 They drink less water, as their plant diet mostly serves their water requirements.

 Status and conservation

-Since 1996, it has been listed in the least concern category of the IUCN Red List of Endangered species.
+Since 1996, the yellow-bellied marmot has been listed in the least concern category of the IUCN Red List of Endangered species.
 As there are no major threats to this species and it is protected in several areas throughout its range, there is not much concern for serious conservation efforts to be put in place.

+Climate change

+Due to their high-altitude environment, marmots are particularly vulnerable to the effects of climate change.
+Increasing temperatures have shifted the seasonality of marmot behavior, causing hibernation season to end sooner, and breeding season to start sooner.
+This has resulted in a longer growing season, contributing to an increase in mean body mass and population growth.